dennisn/LearningNotes/Cloud/Azure/AZ900_IdentityManagementAndDeployment.md

 ### Zero Trust Concepts
   - Classic trust model: by location (i.e. within a private network), rather than identity --> not suitable with mobile devices, nor it's fine-grain enough
-  - Zero Trust model: trusted by identity
+  - Zero Trust model: trusted by identity --> all users assumed untrustworthy unless proven otherwise

 ### Multi-Factor Authentication
   - MFA: based on combination of mroe than 1 thing: something you know, you have, or something you're.